pipobscure/pipobscure/_posts/2015-06-12-loveoflondon-new-cross-gate-railway-station-in.markdown

 ---
 layout: post
-title: "> New Cross Gate railway station in the Borough of Lewisham."
+title: "New Cross Gate railway station in the Borough of Lewisham."
 date: 2015-06-12 17:14:46 Z
 tags: []
 ---